nouranadell/DEF-LEF-Webviewer/README.md

 • Javascript<br/>

 ### How to build and run:<br/>
-•Clone repository and choose the path where you want to download the repo.
+•Clone repository and choose the path where you want to download the repo.<br/>
-•Open the downloaded folder using Pycharm
+•Open the downloaded folder using Pycharm <br/>
-•Configure python interpreter to python 3.7
+•Configure python interpreter to python 3.7 <br/>
-•Import Libraries: Flask, Matplotlib, drawSvg
+•Import Libraries: Flask, Matplotlib, drawSvg <br/>
-•Add configuration - choose flask server - target type and choose app.py as your target •Run program and open in local host
+•Add configuration - choose flask server - target type and choose app.py as your target <br/>
+•Run program and open in local host <br/>
-•Provide DEF, LEF and DRC (optionally) file paths respectively in the Home screen
+•Provide DEF, LEF and DRC (optionally) file paths respectively in the Home screen <br/>